jeremydaly/serverless-mysql/README.md

 **NOTE:** Transaction support is designed for InnoDB tables (default).
 Other table types may not behave as expected.

 ## Reusing Persistent Connections
-If you're using AWS Lambda, be sure to set `context.callbackWaitsForEmptyEventLoop = false;` in your main handler.
+If you're using AWS Lambda with **callbacks**, be sure to set `context.callbackWaitsForEmptyEventLoop = false;` in your main handler.
 This will allow the freezing of connections and will prevent Lambda from hanging on open connections.
 See [here](https://www.jeremydaly.com/reuse-database-connections-aws-lambda/) for more information.
+If you are using `async` functions, this is no longer necessary.

 ## Tests
 I've run *a lot* of tests using a number of different configurations.
 Ramp ups appear to work best, but once there are several warm containers, the response times are much better.
 Below is an example test I ran using AWS Lambda and Aurora Serverless.
 Aurora Serverless was configured with *2 ACUs* (and it didn't autoscale), so there were only **90 connections** available to the MySQL cluster.
 The Lambda function was configured with 1,024 MB of memory.
 This test simulated **500 users** per second for one minute.
 Each user ran a sample query retrieving a few rows from a table.